 BB-8 droid remote controlled toy

-Here is the first prototype of BB-8 droid remote controlled toy.
-It was a test piece for bigger project I am working on with my friend Mike Hibbett, an electronic wizard.
-Here is his website where you can get his kickstarted microcontrollers one of them so tiny, that you can embed it just anywhere for example in wearable and create internet of things.
+I was thinking about building full-scale MO from Disney/Pixar movie Wall-E and have it ready for Dublinmaker event on 25 July 2015 in Dublin Ireland.
+I teamed up with my friend Mike Hibbett, an electronic wizard.
+Here is his website where you can get his kickstarted microcontrollers one of them so tiny, that you can embed it just anywhere for example in wearable and create the internet of things.
 He knows everything about electronics and programming and likes to share his knowledge in “Everyday Practical Electronics” magazine.